seekdavidlee/Eklee-Azure-Functions-Http/README.md

 # Introduction

 The purpose of this library is to help developers with dependency injection per HTTP request context.
 This is currently not available via the default dependency injection infrastructure.
+A secondary goal is provide easy access to common infrastructure services such as security, logging, etc.

 ## DI Usage